Chicago Tylenol murders: 21st-century investigations

 This review was prompted, in part, by the recent 25th anniversary of this crime and the resulting publicity.
 Further, given the many recent advances in forensic technology, it was only natural that a second look be taken at the case and recovered evidence.

 On May 19, 2011, the FBI requested DNA samples from "Unabomber" Ted Kaczynski in connection to the Tylenol murders.
 Kaczynski denied having ever possessed potassium cyanide.
 The first four Unabomber crimes happened in Chicago and its suburbs from 1978 to 1980, and Kaczynski's parents had a suburban Chicago home in Lombard, Illinois, in 1982, where he stayed occasionally.

+On September 23, 2026, the cold case detective of the sheriff's office of Ada County, Idaho announced the identification of Mathew Francis Betkouski (dubbed "The Unknown Wanderer"), who had committed suicide via cyanide capsule inside a Catholic church in December 1982.
+While they did not name him as a suspect, Idaho officials provided further information to Chicago authorities for new leads.
+According to authorities, colleagues of Betkouski said he was interested in cyanide and the idea of the "perfect crime", and photos showed that he had visited the Chicago area a year before the poisonings.

 Aftermath

 Copycats

 Hundreds of copycat attacks involving Tylenol, other over-the-counter medications, and other products also took place around the United States immediately following the Chicago deaths.

 Three more deaths occurred in 1986 from gelatin capsules.

 Diane Elsroth, 23, died in Yonkers, New York, after ingesting Extra-Strength Tylenol capsules laced with cyanide.

 Excedrin capsules in Washington state were tampered with, resulting in the deaths of Susan Snow and Bruce Nickell from cyanide poisoning and the eventual arrest and conviction of Bruce Nickell's wife, Stella Nickell, for her intentional actions in the crimes connected to both murders.

 That same year, Procter & Gamble's Encaprin was recalled after a spiking hoax in Chicago and Detroit that resulted in a precipitous sales drop and a withdrawal of the pain reliever from the market.

 In 1991 in Washington state, Kathleen Daneker and Stanley McWhorter were killed from two cyanide-tainted boxes of Sudafed, and Jennifer Meling went into a coma from a similar poisoning but recovered shortly thereafter.
 Jennifer's husband, Joseph Meling, was convicted on numerous charges in a federal Seattle court regarding the deaths of Daneker and McWhorter and the attempted murder of his wife, who was abused during the Melings' marriage.
 Meling was sentenced to life imprisonment and lost an appeal for a retrial.

 In 1986, University of Texas student Kenneth Faries was found dead in his apartment after succumbing to cyanide poisoning.
 Tampered Anacin capsules were determined to be the source of the cyanide found in his body.
 His death was ruled a homicide on May 30, 1986.
 On June 19, 1986, the AP reported that the Travis County Medical Examiner ruled his death a likely suicide.
 The FDA determined he obtained the poison from a lab in which he worked.